ESlab2022/genies-lamp/README.md

 cp .env.default .env
 ```

-Please modify .env to according to the comment insied.
+Please modify .env to according to the comment inside.

 ### Server Side